amardeepkhera/rabbitmq-spring-examples/README.md

 # rabbitmq-spring-examples
 This project contains examples for using Spring-Boot with RabbitMQ.
-The examples are Spring-Boot implementation of various concepts and tutorial covered on [RabbitMQ Official Website](https://www.rabbitmq.com/getstarted.html)
+<br/>The examples are Spring-Boot implementation of various concepts and tutorial covered on [RabbitMQ Official Website](https://www.rabbitmq.com/getstarted.html)